 Comment to Table 1a:

 We found a significant difference in the motor outcome between the preterm neonates with and without necrotizing enterocolitis (NEC), bronchopulmonary dysplasia (BPD) and postnatal therapy for BPD as well as between the neonates small (SGA) and appropriate for gestational age.
 The impact of the clinical risk factors including BPD, NEC, and sepsis on the NDO in preterm infants has been reported previously [5-7].
-Being SGA has been shown to be significantly associated with BPD, but not with increased mortality [8].
-Moreover, the impact of being SGA on cognitive outcome at school age have been proved as well [9].
-The effect of being SGA on motor outcome have not been reported previously.
-Since the number of the developmentally delayed preterm neonates is low, the consideration of the covariates would lead to the overparameterization of our models, which then would lead to unrealistically high prediction accuracy of our models.
+Being SGA is significantly associated with BPD, but not with increased mortality [8].
+Moreover, the impact of being SGA on the cognitive outcome at school age has been proved as well [9].
+The effect of being SGA on motor outcome has not been reported previously.
+Since the number of the developmentally delayed preterm neonates is low, the consideration of the covariates would lead to the overparameterization of our models, which then would lead to the unrealistically high prediction accuracy of our models.
 As these results were “incidental findings” and we did not employ them as covariates, we are going to deeper analyze all these findings in a further study with more preterm neonates included.

 References